gnoevoy/Ecommerce_and_Web_Analytics/Assignments /Customers_and_products.md

 </br>

-### Orders and Sessions Patterns by Day and Time
+### Orders and Sessions Patterns
-Explore into the data to reveal the patterns in the number of orders and sessions across the days of the week and various times of the day.
+Reveals patterns in orders and sessions across different days of the week and times of the day, offering insights into customer engagement timing.

 ![source_page-0002](https://github.com/gnoevoy/Ecommerce_and_Web_Analytics/assets/43414592/12ba5834-11ba-466a-a9d8-c65bb352db0f)